Cornerstone 1: Quality Early Care & Education

 Advancing Strategy 2 - Recruit, retain, and support a qualified early care and education workforce across child care and preschool settings

-Goal 2: To support workforce retention and bridge the income and cost of living gap for those already in the field, Cornerstone 1 partners are developing a wellness and support page for Jeffco early childhood educators.
-The My Friend Ben tool and drop-down menus offer information on how to qualify for and access benefits and services such as affordable housing, SNAP/food pantries, Medicaid, CCCAP, mental health, low-cost medical appointments/physicals, paid family leave, tax credits, PDIS resources, scholarships, financial assistance, workforce center, and discounted rates on services and recreation.
-Please check back frequently as we build out these resources in full.
+Goal 2: To support workforce retention and bridge the income and cost of living gap for those already in the field, this group is creating a central location for curated resources for Jefferson County early childhood educators.
+Educators will be able to find everything they need to qualify for and access benefits and services through an in-process collaboration with 2-1-1 Colorado.
+Examples of resources include affordable housing, SNAP/food pantries, Medicaid, CCCAP, mental health, low-cost medical appointments/physicals, paid family leave, tax credit information, PDIS resources/guide, scholarships, financial assistance, workforce center, and discounted rates on services and recreation.